Julia Hiner, MD

 “Do not regret growing older.
 It is a privilege denied to many.” -Unknown

-When she is not at work, Dr. Hiner likes spending time with her husband, two daughters, dogs, and extended family.
+When she is not at work, Dr. Hiner likes spending time with her husband, two daughters, dogs, and extended family and friends.
 She also enjoys reading fiction books, writing narrative reflections about her experiences in medicine and as a physician, and cheering on the Green Bay Packers.

 - Medical Degree